carpentriesoffline/Building_an_HPC_for_Training/learners/setup.md

 title: Setup
 ---

-For this lesson you will need:
+The minimum equipment you will need for this lesson would be:

 - 2 computers (eg. two Raspberry Pis or laptops), one which will serve as the login node and one which will be a compute node.
 These do not need keyboards